DURATION

 Hiking

-Wake up bright and early and make the 1300m ascent of Gran Paradiso (4061m), the highest peak that lies entirely within Italy's territory.
-The journey to the summit will mainly be over snow, with a final rocky section where you’ll need to scramble – the perfect warm up ahead of Mont Blanc.
-Head back down to the hut in time for dinner and a well-deserved rest.
+Wake up bright and early, put your crampons on and set out to make the 700m ascent of Tête Blanche (3429m).
+The route to the summit will a mixture of rock and snow, with a rocky ridge-line section where you’ll need to scramble on the Aiguille du Tour – the perfect warm up ahead of Mont Blanc.
+You'll then cross the Col Supérieur du Tour and descend to reach the Cabane du Trient hut (3170m), in time for dinner and a well-deserved rest.

 Day 4